ao116/Credit-Card-Fraud-Detection/README.md

 ---

-The analysis can be found in the `Credit_Fraud.ipynb` notebook file.
+The analysis can be found in the `credit_fraud.ipynb` notebook file.